-When the device is not in operation and CS# is high, it is put in standby mode and draws less than 25uA DC current.
+When the device is not in operation and CS# is high, it is put in standby mode.

-The MX25L512E utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.
+The device utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.

 PIN CONFIGURATIONS